IELTS Reading: Cambridge 11 Test 1, Reading Passage 2, The Falkirk Wheel, with solutions and best explanations

 Keywords for this question: construction, presence, ancient, monument

 In relation to the last paragraph, “the Wheel could not be constructed to elevate boats over the full 35-metre difference between the two canals, owing to the presence of historically important Antonine Wall”.
 Here, historically important means ancient.
-So, we can understand form here that the construction of the Wheel is influenced by the presence of an ancient monument.
+So, we can understand from here that the construction of the Wheel is influenced by the presence of an ancient monument.

 So, the answer is: TRUE